-^{}The income from unit funds is received tax paid.
+The income from the unit fund is received tax paid.

-5 Management and Board member Expenses
+5 Management and Board Member Expenses

 Management expenses comprise administration fees charged by Datacom Connect Limited, and a share of the expenses of the Board.
-The Board member expenses are split evenly between the Schemes.
+The Board member expenses are split evenly between the schemes.